CWSODA/AoC2024/README.md

 # Advent of Code 2024
 My solutions to AoC2024 with RUST [Advent of Code 2024](https://adventofcode.com/2024).
 Hopefully they are not too horrendous (I'm still a begineer 🥺).
 All except the first 2 days are proudly written at 5am each day to hopefully fix my sleep schedule 🥰.
 Probably a huge waste of time considering the solve time per day.
-At least its fun so far.
+Also will be quite reliant on Reddit for help but I will try to limit to hints and only take their approach (not copy-paste code) if I am really stumped.

 ## Repo Structure
 Solution for each day is contained within its own folder as a seperate Rust project.
 Answers for the example and my inputs are at the bottom of each `lib.rs` file (or in `main.rs` if there is no `lib.rs` file).